Palmstroemen/WB_Organizer/README.md

 As of now, you need to edit the file 'MyWorkbenchesRenaming.txt' manually.
 You can easily open and check this file from within the preferences dialog.
-To add a translation to this list, the best way to do it is, to copy the workbench name from the 'WBO All' list of the other 'MyWorkbenches.txt' file to avoid mispellings.
+To add a translation to this list, the best way to do it is, to copy the workbench name from the 'WBO All' list of the other 'MyWorkbenches.txt' file to avoid misspellings.
 Then paste it to the list and insert ': "yourNewWorbenchName" before the ',' comma that must end each line.

-To remove your new name, you can simply replace your name by an empty ""-string or you can delet the whole line from the list.
+To remove your new name, you can simply replace your name with an empty ""-string or you can delete the whole line from the list.

 ## Renaming groups
-In general you can name your groups as you like.
+In general, you can name your groups as you like.

 There are 5 special groups used by the WBO.
 Please do NOT RENAME THESE.
-*) WBO_Drop     (workbenches that shall be iside the groups dropdownlist) *) WBO_All      (all currently recognized and activated workbenches) *) WBO_New      (since last actualization newly registered workbenches) *) WBO_Lost     (workbenches you have deactivated or deinstalled) *) WBO_Disabled (workbenches you have disabled WITHIN WBO!)
+*) WBO_Drop     (workbenches that shall be inside the groups' drop-down list) *) WBO_All      (all currently recognized and activated workbenches) *) WBO_New      (since last actualization newly registered workbenches) *) WBO_Lost     (workbenches you have deactivated or uninstalled) *) WBO_Disabled (workbenches you have disabled WITHIN WBO!)

-However, the only visible group of these 5 grous is the WBO_All group.
+However, the only visible group of these 5 groups is the WBO_All group.
-You can assign this group an aliasName or translation into your language by editing the MyWorkbenchesRenaming.txt file.
+You can assign this group an alias name or translation into your language by editing the MyWorkbenchesRenaming.txt file.
 There's an entry for that.